wiraphatys/Java-101/README.md

-# Java Programming Basic - 101
+# basic Java programming
+this repository contain source code about basic syntax of Java programming